biostatsPMH/reportRmd/README.md

 You can install the development version of reportRmd from [GitHub](https://github.com/) with:

-If the devtools and prettydoc packages are not installed, then will need to be installed first.
+If the devtools package is not installed, uncomment the first line of code to install it.

 ``` r
 # install.packages("devtools")